-Civil Aviation Authority (CAA) Notices contain approvals and requirements including the detail about the approvals, standards, conditions, procedures and technical specifications that have been approved or determined by the Director under the Civil Aviation Rules.
+Civil Aviation Authority (CAA) notices contain approvals and requirements including the detail about the approvals, standards, conditions, procedures and technical specifications that have been approved or determined by the Director under the Civil Aviation Rules.
 These details must be complied with by parties to whom it applies.
 They apply in particular circumstances to particular aviation document holders as specified in the notice.

-CAA notices are issued under Civil Aviation Rules in accordance with section 28(5) of the Civil Aviation Act.
-This section permits the Minister of Transport to make ordinary rules, and to specify any terms and conditions within the rules:
+CAA notices are issued under Civil Aviation Rules in accordance with section 64(5) of the Civil Aviation Act 2023.
+This section permits the Minister of Transport or the Governor-General to specify any terms and conditions within the rules:

-- to require a matter to be determined, or undertaken or approved by the Authority, the Director or another person; or - to empower the Authority, Director, or another person to impose requirements or conditions as to the performance of any activity, including (but not limited to) any procedures to be followed.
+- To require or provide for a matter to be determined, undertaken or approved by the CAA, the Director, or another person; or - to empower the CAA, Director, or any another person to impose requirements or conditions as to the performance of any activity, including (but not limited to) any procedures to be followed.